 Express Analytics accepts files in a flat-file format such as:

 These files can be column-based with delimiters or in key-value format.

-Express Analytics strongly recommends compressing files before transferring them to Express Analytics, as this saves storage space, reduces transfer time, and makes it simpler to detect when files are not completely transferred (incomplete files will fail to decompress).
-The exception to the is recommendation is for files that you intend to manually add to a Source in our self-service UI; these should be uncompressed and unencrypted.
+Express Analytics strongly recommends compressing files before transferring them to Oyster, as this saves storage space, reduces transfer time, and bandwidth used by the client.
+This makes it simpler to detect when files are not completely transferred (incomplete files will fail to decompress).

 - gzip (.gz)